Compiled by D. A. Sharpe

 Abraham Lincoln is the only President of the United States who was issued a patent for an invention!
 On March 10, 1849, he filed a patent application with the United States Patent Office for a mechanism that would life a boat over shoals and obstructions.
 This idea came to him when on two occasions the boat on which he traveled became snagged on obstructions during his trip.
 He was issued a patent on May 22, 1849!
 That’s only slightly more than two months for the application to be processed.
 The USPO website today indicates that issuance of a patent might be issued as soon as 12 months after of the application!
 Things certainly have changed, haven’t they?

 Public knowledge about this minor element in his life came to light only recently.
 It was discovered in 1997 by someone browsing over old files in the government office.

 During his term as President of the United States of America, Mary was known to cook for Lincoln often.
 Since she was raised by a wealthy family, her cooking abilities were simple, but satisfied Lincoln's tastes, which included, particularly, imported oysters.

 "As President, he built the Republican Party into a strong national organization.
+He was the first candidate to run on a Republican Party ticket, and he won!
 Further, he rallied most of the northern Democrats to the Union cause.
 On January 1, 1863, he issued the Emancipation Proclamation that declared forever free those slaves within the Confederacy.